Healthy Homes Assessment Alicetown

 Draught Stopping Alicetown

-If you are able to feel external air flowing in or the sound of a clear draught emanating from a gap or hole, then it is most likely a gap or hole that requirements sealing in the way you can.
-Cracks or gaps with large gaps must be sealed permanently.
-Any gaps greater than 3mm that let air in or out into your home require seals.
-In the case of an open fireplace isn’t used it can cause draughts and should be shut off.
-Landlords and property managers are accountable for ensuring that such draughts are squelched in the maximum extent possible.
+If you can feel external air getting in, or see a clear draught from a crack or a gap or crack, then it is probably a gap or an opening that needs sealing in the way you can.
+Large cracks and gaps should be permanently stopped.
+Cracks that are greater than 3mm and let air in or out of your home require to be sealed.
+In the case of an open fireplace isn’t in use it could cause draughts, and should be blocked off.
+Property managers and landlords are responsible for making sure that such draughts are squelched in the maximum extent possible.

-You don’t require to block off gaps or holes which are part of the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for the movement of the building when the home heats and cools, in order to let them be closed and opened instead of than sticking.
-We will inspect every window and door during the Healthy Homes assessment of your rental property.
+There is no need to block up intentional holes or gaps which are part of the construction.
+For instance, small gaps around doors and windows may be required to allow for movement of the structure as the home warms and cools so that they are able to be shut and opened, rather instead of being stuck.
+We will examine every window and door as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections